tatevmane/DS5100FinalProject/README.md

-# DS5100FinalProject
+# Monte Carlo Simulator

-Monte Carlo Simulator
+Author: Tatev Gomtsyan

-Metadata: Specify your name and the project name (i.e. Monte Carlo Simulator).
+Project Name: Monte Carlo Simulator

 Synopsis: Show brief demo code of how the classes are used, i.e. code snippets showing how to install, import, and use the code to (1) create dice, (2) play a game, and (3) analyze a game.
 You can use preformatted blocks for the code.